A Few Thoughts On Workers’ Compensation Cases

 - Fair compensation for permanent problems you have after the doctor releases you from his care.
 If you are able to return to your job, are earning the same amount and your employer doesn’t later fire or demote you, your case is straightforward.
 You may or may not need to retain a lawyer.
 If there is any other result, you have a legally complex case and in every such case you should strongly consider retaining an attorney.

 Understanding North Carolina Workers’ Compensation Law

-Injuries that occur on the job are covered by the North Carolina Workers' Compensation Act.
-This Act is a body of law that is quite different from the law that governs off-the-job personal injuries, like car wrecks.
-For example, personal injury cases are tried before a jury of twelve people whereas workers' compensation cases are tried before a Deputy Commissioner of the North Carolina Industrial Commission.
-A Deputy Commissioner is the same thing as a judge, and he or she decides your case, not a jury.
+Injuries that occur on the job are covered by the North Carolina Workers’ Compensation Act.
+This Act is a body of law that is quite different from the law that governs off-the-job personal injuries, like car accidents.
+For example, personal injury cases are tried before a jury of twelve people whereas workers’ compensation cases are tried before a deputy commissioner of the North Carolina Industrial Commission.
+A deputy commissioner is the same thing as a judge, and he or she decides your case, not a jury.

 It’s important to point out that not every on-the-job injury that occurs at work is covered by the North Carolina Workers’ Compensation Act.
 Most people believe that if they are on the clock doing their job and are injured, they are always covered.
 Though considered common sense, this is not the law in our state.

 Unlike personal injury claims where fault is considered the key issue, fault is seldom the issue for workers’ compensation claims.
 The Workers’ Compensation Act has established a no-fault system where carelessness of the employee and negligence of the employer are almost never an issue.
 However, there is a series of somewhat strange, technical tests that must be passed to qualify for the protection and benefits of the Workers’ Compensation Act.

 There are only two reasons why you should consider retaining an attorney to handle your workers’ compensation claim: